massi-ang/aws-iot-custom-authorizer-sample/README.md

   --token <token> --token-signature <signature>
 ```

-Use the `--verbose` mode in the authTest.js call to get the token and singature and pass those to the above command.
+Use the `--verbose` mode in the authTest.js call to get the token and signature and pass those to the above command.

 ## Testing with [aws-iot-device-sdk-cpp-v2](https://github.com/aws/aws-iot-device-sdk-cpp-v2)